NIAEFEUP/tts-fe/README.md

 # Running the project

+In local development, after you run the project you can access it at `localhost:3100/tts`.
+If you just go to `localhost:3100/` you will be greeted by a blank screen.

 ## Docker

 This is the recommended approach since it uniformizes the way the application behaves since the developers do not have the same computer hardware nor the same operating system.